igorruiz123-py/igorruiz123-py/README.md

 ## Hi there!
 I am Igor Ruiz! 😁

-Tech Student and aspiring RPA developer, I am building my IT trajectory currently at São Paulo Faculty of Technology, in the Data Analyses major.
+Tech Student and aspiring RPA developer, I am building my IT trajectory currently at São Paulo Faculty of Technology, in the Data Bases major.
 Here on my Github profile, you will find some projects of my own aiming to improve code skills and software developments. 👨‍💻

 ## Let's connect 😄